See how leading builders have transformed procurement.

 The risk is that you can have a worker physically turn up on a dangerous construction site to complete work, without having signed a subcontract.

-If an injury occurs, this creates insurance and legal risk (for example the recent industrial manslaughter legislation in Australia).
+If an injury occurs, this creates insurance and legal risk (for example, the industrial manslaughter legislation in Australia).

 Once the procurement process has been finalised, the subcontractor’s start date on site will need to be managed, as well as the supply of materials, resources and other time frames.